 Image by Pierre Champion Five Hundred Pixels

-The park contains a lovely teahouse near the Royal Observatory, a cafe behind the National Maritime Museum, a deer park, tennis courts in the southwest and a boating lake at the Queen’s House end.
-There's also the Peter Harrison Planetarium, the Camera Obscura and Ranger's House.
-The park is also full of chestnut trees – head there in October and pick the nuts from the ground.
+The park – whose design was inspired by the work of André Le Nôtre, the landscape architect who designed the palace gardens of Versailles – contains a lovely teahouse near the Royal Observatory, a cafe behind the National Maritime Museum, a deer park, tennis courts in the southwest and a boating lake at the Queen’s House end.
+There's also the Peter Harrison Planetarium, the Camera Obscura in the Royal Observatory and Ranger's House.